-I have tested this theory (OK, I really was just eating what I wanted because I wanted it) and I found it to be true.
-What I ate affected my fibro symptoms more than I wanted to admit.
+I have tested this theory (okay, I really was just eating what I wanted because I wanted it), and I found it to be true.
+What I ate affected my fibromyalgia symptoms more than I wanted to admit.

-So, I have seen the results of my own rollercoaster of eating habits — my slips where I plummeted into an indulging cycle of foods I shouldn’t have been eating, which produced debilitating pain and suffering.
+So, I have seen the results of my own roller coaster of eating habits, including my slips where I plummeted into an indulging cycle of foods I should not have been eating, which produced debilitating pain and suffering.

 Take Back Control

-Recently, I have been in such pain that I feel like everything hurts me.
+Recently, I have been in such pain that it feels like everything hurts me.
 I don’t want to move because of the pain, but not moving can cause me more pain.
 It is a vicious cycle.

-And it is not like not moving feels much better.
-Laying down hurts — even my pillow is suddenly not the right height or firmness — and by morning I have such severe neck and upper back pain I am awake at dawn.
+It is not like not moving feels much better.
+Laying down hurts — even my pillow does not feel like the right height or firmness, and by morning I have such severe neck and upper back pain that I am awake at dawn.

-So, I took a hard look at my fibro journal and I sadly see that I probably have contributed to this painful period of time.
-I’m not eating well, I’m working long hours, I keep pushing myself even when my body warned me that it was about to turn on me.
+So, I took a hard look at my fibromyalgia journal and saw that I probably have contributed to this painful period of time.
+I was not eating well, I worked long hours and I kept pushing myself even when my body warned me that it was about to turn on me.
 My journal tells the whole story.

-I am not sure what my excuse is for eating poorly some days or just in ways that trigger more fibromyalgia pain.
-But by keeping a journal it helps me see where my triggers hide.
+I am not sure what my excuse is for eating poorly some days, or even in small ways that trigger more fibromyalgia pain.
+But by keeping a journal it helps me see where triggers hide.

 I can recognize patterns (eating bacon with nitrates or drinking a diet soda equates to pain for three days), and I can identify the foods that should be avoided.
 I also can see where certain activities cause a reaction in my body.
 A journal gives you the power to prevent more pain.